APPLYING FOR A ROLE

 We’ll let you know the outcome within six weeks from submitting your application.

-Telephone interview
+Teams interview

 Your responses will then be scored against the role profile for an Authorised Firearms Officer (AFO).